We had the most incredible time not just eating but being immersed in Disney’s 50’s Prime Time Café entertainment. Check out our full review here.

 As soon as we entered 50’s Prime Time Café, my mind drifted back to my grandma’s home in a bygone era.
-It brought me such joy remembering those precious moments.
+Remembering those precious moments made me smile.
 Everywhere you look, you feel as if you have entered a time warp back to the 1950’s.
 No detail is spared in theming!

 If you remember formica, you’ll feel right at home at 50’s Prime Time.
 It covers the space from the check-in area, dining tables, “kitchen”, and bar area area.